bernard/chef-identities/README.md

           "authorized_keys": [
             "some SSH key"
           ],
+          "ssh_pub": "some_key",
+          "ssh_priv": "some_key",
           "password": "some password hash"
         }

 NOTE: Passwords and SSH keys need to be stored in an encrypted data bag.

+NOTE: The private SSH key needs to be converted to a one-liner.
+I recommend you use that tool from a coworker of mine: [multiline2backslashn](https://github.com/bencaron/multiline2backslashn)

 User management example
 =======================